-Scotland.
+The name Hog was first used by Viking settlers in ancient Scotland.
 It was a name for a careful and prudent person.
-While in England, this name is derived from the animal and is there a metonymic surname (a surname derived from the principle object associated with a trade or occupation), in Scotland it is derived from the Old English word hoga, which means prudent.
+While in England, this name is derived from the animal and there it is a metonymic surname (a surname derived from the principle object associated with a trade or occupation), in Scotland it is derived from the Old English word hoga, which means "prudent."
 A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.
+They can describe the bearer's favoured style of clothing, appearance, habits, or character.

 Early Origins of the Hog family

 The surname Hog was first found in Durham, but by the Hundredorum Rolls of 1273, the family was scattered throughout England.
 The rolls included: Alice le Hog, Oxfordshire; Philip le Hog, Kent; and Peter Hog, Yorkshire.

 In Somerset, there were two listings of the family 1 Edward III (during the first year of the reign of King Edward III): Nicholas Hogg; and Oliver le Hogg.